openshift/geard/contrib/demo/README.md

     You should see be able to see both instances running.

-8. If you need to restart machines
+8. OSTree Upgrade

+    Next, we need to update to the latest packages.
+On both VMs, run the following:

+        $ rpm-ostree upgrade

+    Then reboot the VMs:

         $ vagrant halt
         $ vagrant up --provider=libvirt && vagrant provision

-Note:
-The vagrant-libvirt provider does not support vagrant up --provision flag.
+    Note: The `vagrant-libvirt` provider does not support the `vagrant up --provision` flag.
 The provision step is required to work around an issue where the private network interface is not brought up on boot by vagrant controller for each VM to communicate.

 Demo Setup
 ----------